SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Our articles and product recommendations are updated weekly to accommodate new research, product testing, and other changes.

-PAP therapy is the leading treatment option for obstructive sleep apnea (OSA), a condition in which breathing pauses during sleep due to a blockage in the upper airway.
-The more common form of PAP therapy for OSA is continuous positive airway pressure (CPAP) therapy, which uses a machine with only one air pressure level, but BiPAP is useful for some people with OSA who do not respond well to CPAP.
+PAP therapy is the leading treatment for obstructive sleep apnea (OSA), a condition in which breathing pauses during sleep due to a blockage in the upper airway.
+The more common form of PAP therapy for OSA is continuous positive airway pressure (CPAP) therapy, which uses a machine with only one air pressure level, but BiPAP is useful for some people with OSA who don't respond well to CPAP.

 How Does a BiPAP Machine Work?